 several types of split-system hydronic heat pump and chilled water products.

-Participating in the DOE equipment standards and test procedures rulemaking process by providing technical input, testing and market data and analysis.
+Participating in the U.S. DOE equipment standards and test procedures rulemaking process by providing technical input, testing and market data and analysis.

-Collaborating with Emerging Technology, utility programs and market research to develop roadmaps and long-term goals for advancing codes and standards through strategic partnerships.
+Collaborating with Emerging Technology, utility programs and market research to develop roadmaps and long-term goals for advancing codes and standards through strategic partnerships, such as the Canadian Standards Association and the Pacific Coast Collaborative.

-Working with Consumer Technology Association, Institute of Electrical and Electronics Engineers, DOE and state and local agencies to standardize requirements governing open standard protocols for flexible demand functionality as an integral component of efficient products and buildings.
+Working with Consumer Technology Association, Institute of Electrical and Electronics Engineers, U.S. DOE and state and local agencies to standardize requirements governing open standard protocols for flexible demand functionality as an integral component of efficient products and buildings.

 STRATEGY 4: CONVENE AND COLLABORATE